rockstor/rockstor-doc/services.rst

 Rockstor supports making Shares available to SMB and CIFS clients via Samba software suite.
 Custom Samba server configuration is not supported, but the service must be turned on before exposing shares.
-See the :ref:`samba` for details.
+See the :ref:`samba` section for details.

 In the web-ui, click on *System* tab to go to the *System* view.
 This also